-I ran into this issue a couple hours ago working on the IPhone sdk:
+I ran into this issue a couple hours ago working on the iPhone sdk:

 See the darker borders around the image?